-Then she smashed my head repeatedly into the turnbuckle until the ref stopped the match.
+Then she smashed my head repeatedly into the turnbuckle until I lost consciousness.
 So... how was your day?

 Nice cover for Ben West's Loves of a Girl Wrestler, from Beacon Books, with art by Al Rossi.
 We won't bother to summarize this one because we've also uploaded the interesting rear cover, just below, and it has a full rundown.
 Originally 1952 copyright, with this edition appearing in 1960.

 You know what's ironic?
 My husband keeps saying he wants longer harder hours out of you.

 Above, Al Rossi cover art for Mark West's His Boss' Wife, for Beacon Books, about a traveling sales team peddling magazines from city to city, and the new hire who comes aboard and soon gets in too deep, so to speak, with various women, including his employer's femme fatale spouse.
 West was a pseudonym, used in this case by Charles Runyon, who also wrote Office Affair and Object of Lust.
 1962 copyright.

 War is hell, but being a prisoner of war can be worse.